m4gic42/Lattice-Gas/README.md

 -The third is an extension of the first script to 3D rendering.

-For each one of the scripts exist two versions: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).
+Of the first two of the scripts exist two versions: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).

 Hope it could be useful and comment for any question or suggestion.